foxsi/foxsi-4matter/README.md

 - [spdlog](https://github.com/gabime/spdlog) (included)

 ### Examples
 You can find a few examples in the [examples folder](examples).
+They are, unfortunately, out of date.

-## More detail
+## Network configuration
 The physical system is laid out like this:

 ![The Formatter is connected to many systems.
 Sorry, an image would be handy.](doc/assets/formatter_layout.svg "Formatter physical interfaces")

 ## How to build
-In the following, "your computer" is a laptop or desktop connected to the Raspberry Pi which actually runs the software.
+In the following, "your computer" is a laptop or desktop connected to the Raspberry Pi, which actually runs the software.

 Decide whether you need to build the software on your local computer in addition to building on the Raspberry Pi.
 If you make local edits and want to check that everything compiles, or if you want to run certain tests, or if you want to use the `foxsimile` emulator, you should build locally.
 If all you need to do is forward code to the Raspberry Pi and build it there, skip to [building on the Raspberry Pi to run](#building-on-the-raspberry-pi-to-run).

 ### Installing dependencies
 If this is your first time building on your computer, you may need to install two dependencies.
-I can only provide instructions for macOS using Homebrew:
+If you are setting up the Raspberry Pi, see [PISETUP.md](PISETUP.md) for instructions on installing dependencies.

+#### macOS
 ```bash
 brew install nlohmann-json
 brew install boost